browserengineering/book/book/scripts.md

 next: security
 ...

-The first web applications were like [last chapter's guest book](forms.md), with the server generating new web pages for every user action.
+The first web applications were like [the previous chapter's guest book](forms.md), with the server generating new web pages for every user action.
 But in the early 2000s, JavaScript-enhanced web applications, which can update pages dynamically and respond